 You will not be Given a Permit if any of the Following are True:

 - You have a restraining order in effect against you.

 - You have a perjury conviction.

 - You have had two or more alcohol related convictions within the past 10 years.

 - Are ineligible to own a firearm under C.R.S.
 18-12-108 (prior felony conviction or adjudication).

 - Are a constant user of alcohol to the point of impairment(in some cases, an exception is made when a counselor signs a waiver stating that the applicant has been alcohol free for 3 years)

 Has Your Concealed Carry Permit Been Denied?
 You Need a Lawyer

-If you feel that you been denied your concealed carry permit, contact the attorneys at O'Malley and Sawyer.
+If you feel that you been denied your concealed carry permit, contact the attorneys at Sawyer Legal Group.
 We have been assisting residents in Arapahoe and Denver County, and all throughout Colorado, who have been denied a permit or simply want to apply for one.
 We firmly believe in your right to bear arms.
 We value the opportunity to assist you in keeping yourself and your family safe by the exercise of your constitutional gun rights.